-A civil traffic ticket is given to a motorist or a pedestrian, of whom an officer claims has violated a civil traffic law.
+A civil traffic ticket is given to a motorist or a pedestrian, whom an officer claim has violated a civil traffic law.
 When one receives a ticket, they are given a form that lists civil traffic laws.
 The officer will check each law that has been violated by the offender.
-Tickets that are also classified by whether a car was in motion at the time the officer suspected the supposed misconduct.
+Tickets are also classified by whether a car was in motion at the time the officer suspected the supposed misconduct.
 Therefore, motorists are cited with either a moving violation or a non-moving violation.

 Some of the most common moving and non-moving civil traffic violations that are given to Arizona drivers are (but not limited to):

 - Speeding or driving below the minimum speed;

 - Parking in a handicapped zone or an illegal parking lot;

 - Not stopping at a stop sign; and/or

 The majority of traffic tickets that are given out by law enforcement are considered civil.
 This means that the penalties for receiving one are relatively less harsh compared to the penalties associated with a criminal traffic ticket.
 Also, being cited with a civil traffic ticket provides motorists with more options to resolve the issue.
 Those who have received a civil traffic citation are faced with the following options:

 Defensive driving school: Getting a civil traffic violation and meeting certain eligibility requirements may require a driver to attend Defensive Driving School.
 These requirements consist of not being involved in an accident that resulted in serious injury, being a non-commercial driver, etc. If a driver is allowed to attend these classes before an arraignment date, the charge will be dismissed.